This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 • Peel and slice oranges to help blend easier.

-• Blend spinach, coconut water and orange together until smooth.
+• Blend spinach, orange, banana, cauliflower and coconut milk together until smooth.

 Notes